Article By: Leanne Ridgeway

 This is hands-down my favorite song on this album.
 Just as the title might suggest, “All In Red” is a sexy, hip-shaker inducing song, but listen closely… this is that dark and seductively dangerous sinner’s kind of musical sinistry.
 All four of these gents are fully on fire here and seem so in sync with each other that it’s nearly unnerving.
 It hits me in all the right spots, especially the central passage where they just sail off into the outer limits of sensual ethereality before returning us to the conscious realm.

 The last half of the album holds on to those reins tightly with no slowing down that strong gallop.
 They obviously are having a great time with these songs, both in and out of the studio.
 Each track on ‘Indecipher‘ brings a new story and with those tales they display a slightly larger SPACELORD.
-It’s a bit heavier, bluesier, not altogether darker in tone or topic, but still packs in well-structured jams of delightfully dark, blood-tinged fun.
+It’s a bit heavier, bluesier, not altogether darker in tone or topic, but still packs in well-structured jams of delightfully dark, blood-tinged stoner/ psych rock fun.

-Buffalo, NY is known for some of the more severe and harsh weather with that lake effect syndrome, but SPACELORD appears to have used those storms wisely and conjured up a few of their own with ‘Indecipher‘.
+Buffalo, New York is known for some of the more severe and harsh weather with that lake effect syndrome, but SPACELORD appears to have used those storms wisely and conjured up a few of their own with ‘Indecipher‘.
 It rocks and rolls and has that same kind of subconsciously head-nodding, foot-stomper energy that may very well get me those speeding tickets I managed to avoid.
 I’ll forward the fines to Buffalo.

 Chris Cappiello – Bass